 Below is an extract from an actual explanation of how it happened:

 Got us a monsoon of a storm today, the kind with a foot or two of standing water on the roads, where there were a bunch of cars pulled over with flashers going.
 Came upon about a 1/4 mile low stretch, figured I’d put it in 4WD at least till I got to the other side.
 Shifted fine, 4 HI, drove through, no problem, hit a small bump just before coming out of the water (only about a foot to foot and a half deep) and noticed the transfer case shifter bounced forward about 3 or 4 inches.
 Put my hand on it and it freely moves all the way up & down.
 No resistance, doesn’t engage anything.Extract taken from dodgeforum.com.

 Next, let us look at what the actual cause of the rubber grommet failure is.

 Cause of the 4WD shift selector bushing failing

-Like most things, rubber grommets and bushings, unfortunately, do not last forever and become susceptible to the effects of wear the tear as well as heart and oil.
+Like most things, rubber grommets and bushings, unfortunately, do not last forever and become susceptible to the effects of wear and tear as well as heart and oil.
 These all accelerate the rate at which a rubber grommet can perish prematurely.

 You could have a situation where the grommet will come apart and cause the linkage to just float around.
-This will occur when you hit the small bump in the road.
+This will occur when you hit a small bump in the road.
 The linkage may have fallen out the lever of the transfer case.